-What you should really consider when looking for a new guitar is what materials it’s made of.
-A solid-top and laminate back/sides will not produce an authentic tone, but they are still able to get great tones in some cases!
+What you should consider when looking for a new guitar is what materials it’s made of.
+A solid top and laminate back/sides will not produce an authentic tone, but they are still able to get great tones in some cases!

 Alder has been used by many famous musicians because its natural oils condition well so your fingers don’t slip off the neck easily during playtime – perfect if arthritis or other conditions make holding onto fretboards difficult at times.
-This makes them ideal choices among those who need lighter weight guitars due their own physical limitations.
+This makes them ideal choices among those who need lighter-weight guitars due to their physical limitations.

 The internal structure of a guitar, called “bracing,” has an impact on its sound.
 Most modern guitars are made with X-shaped bracings that emphasize projection and output for playing styles where bass notes or midrange tones matter most in what you’re trying to achieve from your instrument–but there is some variation depending on which type(s) this particular player prefers when it comes down deciding how much he wants his acoustic sounds enhanced by extra body contact against strings near bridge area during playback without causing any unwanted noise happening internally within mechanisms inside neck itself; detecting these differences can help determine whether one will be more satisfied having scalloped rather than straight.